 At a follow-up meeting held on the 20th of May 1969 it was disclosed that the ‘Contact’-magazine had accumulated a debt of over $800.00.
 There and then a proposal was raised to start a Federation of Dutch Clubs in WA.

 The advantages of this federation would be many, because combined they could organise large functions to raise funds and clear the accumulated debt.
 Secondly, it could establish a large membership and thirdly, together they could eventually obtain a clubhouse.

-Nominations were soon sought for a neutral Executive as well as other Committee members and the following were elected as the first official Committee of the Dutch Society Neerlandia.
+Nominations were soon sought for an independent Executive committee, as well as other Committee members and the following people were elected as the first official Committee of the Dutch Society Neerlandia.